 Not far from my home is a healthy Asian bistro that my husband and I have patronized for years.
 I always order their “Ho-sum” (wholesome) Napa Cabbage Salad with crunchy noodles and an irresistible gingery, tamari-ish “magic” dressing.
 The dressing is sooooo good that they won’t reveal their secret recipe.
 So, I’ve contemplated working there to get it.
 My heart leaps with excitement when the waitress sets the heaping bowl of cabbage, shredded carrots, and tofu in front of me.
 My chopsticks ready to catch any precious pieces that threaten to tumble off the top.
 Who knew Napa cabbage could taste so good?

 To my devastation, the restaurant closed a year ago after being destroyed by a kitchen fire.
-While my husband and I patiently wait for them to reopen, I’ve played around with this Ho-Sum inspired Napa Cabbage Salad with tangy delicious Tamari vinaigrette.
+While my husband and I patiently wait for them to reopen, I’ve played around with this Ho-Sum inspired Napa Cabbage Salad and Sweet Tamari Vinaigrette.

 There is a reason that Napa cabbage is one of the most sought after vegetables in Far East Asia.
-It’s a cruciferous vegetable, like kale, cauliflower, Brussels sprouts, arugula and broccoli, but its flavor is sweeter and milder than the rest.
+It’s a cruciferous vegetable, like kale, cauliflower, Brussels sprouts, arugula and broccoli, but its flavor is sweeter and milder than the others.
 Cruciferous vegetables support the immune system and help detoxify the body.
-According to Dr. Axe, eating them can lower the risk of cancer (https://draxe.com/cruciferous-vegetables-cancer-thyroid).
+According to Dr. Axe, eating them can lower the risk of cancer.

 Here are some remarkable facts about Napa cabbage that you may not know: